MetCC: Call handling

-Any caller calling police will be passed to a First Contact operator.
-If the call needs to be recorded by the police, a record is made on the Contact Handling System, a tailored iteration of the AIT Portrait CRM product.
-If an officer needs to be dispatched, this record is passed into the Computer Aided Despatch (CAD) application, and a CAD record will be created.
+Calls are routed to a First Contact operator known as a Communications Officer.
+If the request or enquiry needs to be recorded by the police, a record is created on the Contact Handling System (CHS), a tailored iteration of the AIT Portrait CRM product.
+If a police officer needs to be dispatched, the record is transferred to the Computer Aided Despatch (CAD) application, and a CAD record will be created.

 Graded response

 Once the initial information has been inputted, the CAD will be allocated a grade of urgency.
 All calls are given one of four grades: